I am a Dave Ramsey fan.

 BUT we did not follow all of his advice when we were paying down debt.
 Instead, we only adapted some of what is outlined in his 7 Baby Steps.

-Sure, many people follow Dave Ramsey religiously because he breaks down personal finance in an understandable way and provides a structured roadmap for becoming debt free and building wealth.
+Sure, many people follow Dave Ramsey’s Baby Steps exactly because he breaks down personal finance in an understandable way and provides a structured road map for paying down debt and building wealth.

 As much as I agree with Dave Ramsey on many points, I will tell you he is not the end all and be all of personal finance.

 The truth of the matter is you don’t need someone like Dave Ramsey to tell you debt is bad.
 Or that you need to decrease your expenses and increase your income to reduce your debt and reach your financial goals.

 When we started our debt free journey, we read Dave’s Total Money Makeover and there was a lot of it that spoke to us.

 While his advice was good, we only adopted some of it and searched out additional information to build a strategy that worked for us.

 Check out these 4 Best Books For Your Debt Free Journey.

 Today, I’m sharing what we loved from Dave Ramsey’s Total Money Makeover and his famous Baby Steps, and the things we did differently.